dexterxx-pl/alfresco-restclient/README.md

 * [TODO] Migrates test to real unit tests
 * Makes some freshness, cleanup etc. ;)

+**It may not be compatible with base project** and don't expect it will ever be.

 ## Maven and releases

 Not published yet and it's **not ready for production** use, be patient.